ThanhHuong98/AndroidCleanArchitecture/README.md

 # BaseProject - Code base for Android Application
-##### This is my base project for android coding.
-I have used the rich Jetpack libs and implement kết hớp MVVM với  Clean Architecture for my base project.
+This is my base project for android coding.
+I have used the rich Jetpack libs and combine between MVVM and Clean Architecture for my base project.

 ## Table of contents
 * [Architecture](#architecture)